haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 {% endhighlight %}

 Configuration file for this scenario can be found in `workflows/single-residue-mutations.cfg`, precomputed results are in `run-residue-mutations`.
-The output folder contain, among others, an energy-minimised mutant model `1_alascan/4G6M_matched_haddock-A_D58R.pdb.gz`, and tables `.tsv` with energetics.
+The output folder contains, among others, an energy-minimised mutant model `1_alascan/4G6M_matched_haddock-A_D58R.pdb.gz`, and tables `.tsv` with energetics.

 <a class="prompt prompt-question">
 Take a look at the scores of the mutants.
-Which mutation depleats binding the most?
+Which mutation depletes binding the most?
 </a>

 <a class="prompt prompt-question">
-Inspect the mutant vs wild type complex.
+Inspect the mutant vs wild-type complex.
 Can you see the difference at the interface level?
 </a>

 <details style="background-color:#DAE4E7">
   <summary style="bold">
-    <b><i>See the overlay of the mutant onto the wild type structure </i></b> <i class="material-icons">expand_more</i>
+    <b><i>See the overlay of the mutant onto the wild-type structure </i></b> <i class="material-icons">expand_more</i>
   </summary>
   <figure style="text-align: center;">
     <img width="100%" src="/education/HADDOCK3/HADDOCK3-antibody-antigen/mutant-ref-overlay-alascan.png">
     <center>
-    <i>Wild type residue ASP58 is displayed in pink, mutant residue AGR58 is displayed in orange</i>
+    <i>wild-type residue ASP58 is displayed in pink, and mutant residue AGR58 is displayed in orange</i>
     </center>
   </figure>
   <br>